 That's really all there is to installing a toilet.
 Sure something's gonna go wrong.
 The water line is going to get knocked and spray water everywhere, or you're going to get part of the wax seal in your hair or you'll find out your water supply line is too short for your new toilet and you have to go buy a new one.

 But all in all, installing a toilet is really one of the easiest jobs you can do in your home.
-Way easier than installing a new dishwasher or teaching whoever you live with to put the dishes in the dishwasher, not the sink.

 And definitely easier than using your neighbour's bathroom every time you have to go because you're too afraid to use your own crappy toilet.